Sarasota FL Home Inspector | Direct Inspections | 941-251-1000

 Sarasota & Manatee Home Inspections

 Hello, I'm Michael Koester, CMI (Certified Master Inspector) & Founder of Direct Inspections.
 We are a professional, customer-focused inspection company working in the Sarasota & Manatee region.
 Our inspections include evaluation of the Roofing System, Air Conditioning, Electrical, Plumbing, Structure, Interior, Pool & Spa.
-For you convenience, we can also schedule an independent Termite Specialist & HVAC Professional!
+For you convenience, upon request we can also schedule an independent Termite Specialist & HVAC Professional!
 Furthermore, we can provide contacts for special examinations including Mold, Dock & Davit, Elevator, Chinese Drywall and many more.
 Just ask!

 Michael Koester, CPI, Home Inspector